Weizhou Grand Mosque: Incident

-According to Reuters news agency, the Ningxia officials "forcibly demolished" notice was shared online among the ethnic Hui Muslim community, and in a rare demonstration against the Chinese government, thousands of ethnic Hui Muslims had gathered at the mosque location to protest its planned demolition.
-Public demonstrations are rare in China, because the government quickly suppresses any "hint of dissent".
-However, shared videos on social media was showing large crowds gathered outside the Grand Mosque in the town of Weizhou to protect it.
-The Hui are the largest of the 10 Muslim minority groups within China, and speak a variation of Mandarin — the language spoken by China's majority Han ethnic group.
+According to Reuters, the Ningxia officials' "forcibly demolished" notice was shared online among the ethnic Hui Muslim community and, in a rare demonstration against the Chinese government, thousands of ethnic Hui Muslims had gathered at the mosque location to protest its planned demolition.
+However, shared videos on social media showed large crowds gathered outside the Grand Mosque in the town of Weizhou to protect it.
+The Hui are the largest of the 10 Muslim minority groups within China, and speak a variation of Mandarin—the language spoken by China's majority Han ethnic group.

-According to the Hong Kong-based South China Morning Post newspaper, the main question of protesters was: "why the authorities had not stopped construction of the mosque during its two years of construction, if it had not been granted relevant permits?"
+According to the Hong Kong–based South China Morning Post, the main question of protesters was: "why the authorities had not stopped construction of the mosque during its two years of construction, if it had not been granted relevant permits?"

-An official from the local Islamic Association told Reuters that the mosque would not be demolished entirely; with only fixes on the building structure were to be made.
-Associated Press news agency reported, the Muslim community would not accept this proposal.
+An official from the local Islamic Association told Reuters that the mosque would not be demolished entirely; only fixes on the building structure were to be made.
+The Associated Press news agency reported that the Muslim community would not accept this proposal.
 Documents show that Hui protesters grouped at the Weizhou mosque and carried Chinese national flags that expressed support for the Communist Party.

 Reactions

 Stephen McDonell, the BBC's China correspondent, reported: "For centuries Hui Muslim mosques were built in a more Chinese style, but the local government considered the Grand Mosque in the town of Weizhou as an example of a growing Arabic architecture between Chinese Muslim."

-According to ABC news, many Weibo users in China were agreeing with the pulling down of the mosque.
+According to ABC News, many Weibo users in China were agreeing with the pulling down of the mosque.

 A group of American lawmakers publicly asked the United States government to engage in more sanctions on Xinjiang, especially against key Chinese officials and politicians who had a role in demolishing the mosque.